 The first level to take care of is the nutritional one where you avoid any food that can potentially cause problems.
 This of course includes any grains, legumes or vegetable oils, but also egg whites, fruits, nightshade vegetables, nuts and seeds for most cases.

-Then, care should be taken to obtain proper nutrition and some of the critical nutrients are vitamin D, vitamin K2, magnesium, vitamin C and iodine.
+Then, care should be taken to obtain proper nutrition.
+Some of the critical nutrients are vitamin D, vitamin K2, magnesium, vitamin C and iodine.
 Those also happen to be low on most people’s diets, even people following a Paleo diet.
 Nutritious whole foods like homemade broth, liver and egg yolks should be consumed regularly.

 The next step is to try to disrupt bacterial biofilms present in the gut with multiple strategies including avoiding calcium and iron, taking special enzymes on an empty stomach, chelating the minerals and heavy metals that form the biofilm’s structure and taking natural antifungal, antiviral and antibacterial agents.

-Finally, it’s important to rebuild a healthy gut flora with an high dose of beneficial bacteria and the right type of bacteria to take will depend on your specific problem, but usually lactobacillus bacteria is a very good starting point.
+Finally, it’s important to rebuild a healthy gut flora with an high dose of beneficial bacteria.
+The right type of bacteria to take will depend on your specific problem, but usually lactobacillus bacteria is a very good starting point.